-If you are a propane retailer, chances are you have heard the phrase ‘jurisdictional account” at least once.
+If you are a propane retailer, chances are you have heard the phrase ‘jurisdictional account” at least once or check these guys out to learn about it.
 If you are lucky, you know the term, and either have your jurisdictional house in order—or have no jurisdictional accounts at all.

 Should neither of the conditions above apply to you, this I something you ought to get up to speed on.
 The following is a very brief overview summary of a presentation by Ed Anderson of LP Gas Training & Consulting at the New York Propane Gas Association Spring Conference in Albany, N.Y., in late March.